 Preparing for School District International Trips

 School districts may be planning to host a variety of international trips with summer just around the corner, yet school leaders should be aware of issues that could affect their travel plans.
-Travelers may encounter challenges such as civil unrest or anti-American protests in foreign countries, among other considerations such as COVID-19 restrictions.
+Travelers may encounter challenges such as civil unrest or anti-American protests in foreign countries, among other considerations.
 Remember to review all travel advisories before traveling abroad.
+Do not travel to any country with an advisory level 3 or 4.

-Ensure your students and group leaders are aware of the country’s basic laws and customs before traveling.
+Prepare your students and group leaders with a thorough understanding of the host country’s laws and customs before embarking on travel.
 Keep in mind, when travelers are in a foreign country, they are subject to that country’s laws.
 Districts should provide educational materials and encourage students to conduct research before entering and exploring a new country.
-Getting to know local customs can help travelers understand cultural norms and act accordingly.
+Familiarizing oneself with local customs allows travelers to understand cultural norms and respond appropriately.

-All chaperones and group leaders should be aware of and have access to emergency procedures.
-This should include emergency phone numbers for each student and a list of nearby medical facilities.
-All travelers should have an international calling plan that works in the country being visited.
+All chaperones and group leaders should be aware of and have access to emergency procedures, including access emergency phone numbers for each student and a list of nearby medical facilities.
+It’s crucial for travelers to have an international calling plan that works in the country being visited.
 Although not likely, an emergency can arise during an international trip and medical attention may be necessary.
+In addition, all participants should complete the emergency information page in their passports.

-In addition to nearby medical facilities, locate the nearest United States Embassy or Consulate prior to traveling.
+In addition to nearby medical facilities, locate the nearest United States Embassy or Consulate prior to traveling for added safety measures.

-Students, trip chaperones, and group leaders should make copies of their passport’s data page and any visas in the event that their passport is lost or stolen.
+Prior to departure, travelers should confirm their passport is valid for at least six months beyond your trip’s end date.
+Familiarize yourself with local laws, as some countries mandate that travelers carry passports at all times; store it securely when not in use.
+Students, trip chaperones, and group leaders should make copies of their passport’s data page and any visas in cases of loss or theft.
+If a traveler’s passport is lost or stolen, contact the U.S. Embassy or consulate for a replacement (for a fee) and see local authorities for a new visa.
 A copy should be kept on file with both the school district and the chaperones during the trip.

 Additional tips